 REVD Henderson George · Associate Vicar

 Born 1944, ordained 2007.
 Born and raised in Trinidad to Grenadian parents, Henderson came to Britain in 1967 and served both in the Royal Navy and the Royal Air Force.
 As a schoolteacher he spent his career in East London and North London, including as a headteacher in Hackney and Bethnal Green, and lastly as Deputy Head at a primary school in Tottenham.
-Before coming to St James’s in 2012, was a curate in Hackney and before ordination a lay reader in Poplar.
-At St James’s he has a particular brief for pastoral work, and since 2016 also serves as Assistant Area Director of Ordinands.
+Before coming to St James’s in 2012, he was a curate in Hackney and before ordination a Lay Reader in Poplar.
+At St James’s Henderson has a particular brief for pastoral work, and since 2016 also serves as Assistant Area Director of Ordinands.
 Married with two children and two grandchildren, Henderson also confesses to being a supporter of Liverpool FC.

 Born 1959, licensed 2019.
 Born in Ponders End and has lived all his life in Enfield.
 He has been a part of St James’s since 1966 when he joined the cubs of the 1st Enfield Scout Group and is still a scout leader in Enfield.
 Keith served for many years as a Junior Church leader at St James’s.
 His career has mainly been spent working for local government in the Highways Department.
 Keith has a wide range of musical tastes (from punk to Puccini!), is a member of a local darts team, and an avid Arsenal FC supporter.
 Keith is the younger of two sons to his parents who also attend St James’s, and his elder brother is also a Licensed Lay Minister, serving in Hoddesdon, Herts.
 Keith married in 2015.